Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Appendix

 \paragraph{Action Constraints} One important issue concerns how to enforce constraints on valid actions.
 Two valid approaches include (1) explicitly constraining actions in RDDL constraints (state invariants and action preconditions) by compiling them as MIP constraints, or (2) implicitly clipping actions in the state dynamics (conditional probability functions in RDDL).
 Crucially, we found the latter approach performed better during optimization, since constraining actions inherently limits the policy class to a subset of weights that can only produce legal actions across the initial state space.
 This not only significantly restricts policies (i.e. for linear valued policies, the weights would be constrained to a tight subset where the output for every possible state would be a valid action) but also poses challenges for the optimization process, which is significantly complicated by these action constraints.

-\paragraph{Handling Numerical Errors} Mathematical operations, such as strict inequalities, cannot be handled explicitly in Gurobi.
+\paragraph{Encoding Constraints in Gurobi} Mathematical operations, such as strict inequalities, cannot be handled explicitly in Gurobi.
 To perform accurate translation of such operations in our code-base, we used indicator/binary variables.
 For instance, to model the comparison $a > b$ for two numerical values $a, b$, we define a binary variable $y \in \lbrace 0, 1 \rbrace$ and error parameter $\epsilon > 0$ constrained as follows:

 In practice, $\epsilon$ is typically set larger than the smallest positive floating point number in Gurobi (around $10^{-5}$), but is often problem-dependent.
 We derived optimal policies for all domains using $\epsilon = 10^{-5}$, except Intercept where we needed to use a larger value of $\epsilon = 10^{-3}$ to allow Gurobi to correctly distinguish between the two cases above.